 U.S. savings bonds come in a three series, only two of which are still issued:

 The U.S. government first issued Series E bonds to fund itself during World War II, and it continued to sell them until 1980, when Series EE bonds superseded them.
 Series E bonds are no longer issued.

 Series EE bonds were first issued in 1980 and continue to be issued today.
 These bonds pay a variable rate if issued from May 1997 to April 2005, or a fixed rate if issued in May 2005 or after.

 Series I bonds provide a greater level of protection against inflation than do Series EE bonds: They come with a combination of a guaranteed fixed rate and a variable inflation rate that is set twice a year, based on the consumer price index.

 How to cash in savings bonds

-Paper bonds can be cashed at most local financial institutions, while electronic bonds can be cashed on the Treasury website.
-Simply log in to your account and follow the instructions for redeeming the bond.
-The cash will be credited to your checking or savings account within two business days of the redemption date.
+Paper bonds can be redeemed at most bank or credit union branches, while electronic bonds can be cashed on the TreasuryDirect website, by signing into your account and following the instructions for redeeming the bond.
+The cash value of the bond will be credited to your checking or savings account within two business days of the redemption date.

-Are savings bonds a good investment?
+Are savings bonds worth it?